Operation Achse: The armistice

 On 3 September, Castellano and Bedell Smith therefore signed the Armistice of Cassibile, in presence of the representatives of the British and American governments, Harold Macmillan and Robert Daniel Murphy; there was however a grievous mistake about the timing of the announcement of the Italian surrender.
 The Badoglio government hoped to gain more time to organize the resistance against the German forces, delaying the announcement at least till 12 September.
 Only in the night of 8 September did Badoglio learn from General Maxwell Taylor (the second-in-command of the 82nd Airborne Division, whose intervention was planned for "Giant 2", who had been secretly sent to Rome) that General Dwight Eisenhower would make the announcement that very evening.
 Badoglio protested and vainly tried to obtain another delay; the Italian leaders and generals, extremely worried about the German reaction, made an awful impression on General Taylor, who advised the Allied command to give up Operation "Giant 2", which he deemed to be destined to fail, given the disorganization of the sizable Italian forces stationed around Rome.

-In the morning of 8 September, Allied bombers bombed Kesselring's headquarters in Frascati.
+In the morning of 8 September, the Air raid on Frascati when Allied bombers attacked Kesselring's headquarters in Frascati.
 While they failed their objective and caused heavy civilian casualties, the Allied fleets approached the Gulf of Salerno to launch Operation Avalanche (the main landing of the 5th American Army of General Mark W. Clark).
 Badoglio, more and more anxious, sent Eisenhower a telegram asking for a deferment of the announcement of the armistice.
 The Allied commander-in-chief, sustained by an order from Washington of the Allied heads of state, firmly rejected the request, confirmed his intentions in a threatening tone, and cancelled Operation "Giant 2".